Badgerati/Pode/README.md

 * Ability to allow/deny requests from certain IP addresses and subnets
 * Basic rate limiting for IP addresses and subnets
 * Middleware and Sessions on web servers, with Flash message and CSRF support
-* Authentication on requests, such as Basic and Windows Active Directory
+* Authentication on requests, such as Basic, Windows and Azure AD
 * Support for dynamically building Routes from Functions and Modules
 * Generate/bind self-signed certificates
 * (Windows) Open the hosted server as a desktop application